LucasAmos/lucasamos.dev-next/posts/lambdaapigateway.md

 ### Consuming the API

-We now have two endpoints, one that will return the full list of market data and one that will return a single market indice.
+We now have two endpoints, one that will return the full list of market data and one that will return a single market index.
 Of course scraping a website for every request is inefficient and this code should be refactored to regularly invoke the Lambda function via an AWS scheduled event and store the results in a DynamoDB database.
 The API Gateway can then serve the data directly from the database.

 **https://xxxxxx.execute-api.eu-west-1.amazonaws.com/prod/markets**